musejs/scenic-route/README.md

 #### Controller Options

-You may supply addition options for a controller method by providing it as the third argument to `route.controller`.
+You may supply additional options for a controller method by providing it as the third argument to `route.controller`.
 The `controller_options` must be a plain javascript object whose keys are the method names, and the values are a plain javascript object with optional keys of `middleware` and `name`.
 ```